PS2Sanctuary/Sanctuary.Census/README.md

 The builder uses multiple data source projects - for example, `Sanctuary.Census.ClientData`.
 Data source projects contain their specific data models, data retrieval logic and an object inheriting from `IDataCacheService` responsible for caching their data.

+#### Sanctuary.Census.RealtimeHub

+This project is responsible for processing realtime data, which includes upserting the database collections and (soon!) distributing updates over the EventStream, which includes responsibility for managing the WebSocket connections.
+It receives data from the *realtime collectors* via a gRPC service and uses an ASP.NET Core Web API to provide WebSocket support.

+#### Sanctuary.Census.RealtimeCollector

+This project contains an independent game server client that is responsible for connecting to a server and retrieving realtime data.
+Collected data is sent to the *realtime hub* using a gRPC connection.
+Collectors work most efficiently when connecting to only a single server, but have support for synchronously cycling between multiple servers.

 ## Contributing